aleksati/dataset-sonification-with-web-audio/README.md

 ## Introduction

 The term `Sonification` refers to the use of non-speech audio to convey information or perceptualize data.
-In this workshop, you will learn how to use sonification together with dynamic images to display useful and coherent multi-dimensional data in a web browser.
-We will explore these concepts in a creative way using the [p5.js library](https://p5js.org/).
+In this workshop, you will learn how to use sonification and dynamic images to display valuable and coherent multi-dimensional data in a web browser.
+We will explore these concepts in a creative way using the [p5.js library](https://p5js.org/) library.
 As a bonus, you will also learn how to embed web apps onto your personal UiO pages.

 For location and additional information, visit the [official event page](https://www.ub.uio.no/english/courses-events/events/all-libraries/2023/digital-scholarship-days/data-visualization.html).